Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

-Experimental results for the three example flag concentration patterns are shown in \figref{fig:flagscan}[c], and illustrate selective nucleation (c.f. \efigref{extfig:flags}).
+Experimental results illustrating selective nucleation are shown in \figref{fig:flagscan}[c] for three example flag concentration patterns.
 When the pattern localizes high concentration species in a structure, e.g., H, the fluorophore in the expected nucleation region of that structure quenched first and rapidly.
 After a delay, fluorophore signals from other parts of the same structure also dropped, indicating growth.
-Fluorophores on off-target structures show minimal to no quenching until very late in the experiment.
+Fluorophores on off-target structures show minimal to no quenching until late in the experiment.
 AFM images from samples at the end of the experiment confirm that fluorophore quenching corresponded to selective self-assembly of complete or partial shapes.
 Of the 37 flag positions, roughly half exhibited robust selective nucleation and growth (\figref{fig:flagscan}[de]), while other positions were either not selective or did not grow well, for reasons we have not been able to determine.

-\paragraph{P10: Conditions for WTA.} In multifarious systems, we expect enhanced selectivity because of a competitive suppression of nucleation.
-If we use an annealing protocol that spends sufficient time in a temperature range where H can nucleate and grow significantly, but A cannot nucleate (\figref{fig:nucleation}[f]), then we expect a winner-take-all (WTA) effect in which the assembly of H depletes shared tiles S and thus actively suppress nucleation of A. As shown in \figref{fig:flagscan}[f], we see evidence for such a WTA effect in most experiments (see also \efigref{extfig:wta}).
+In multifarious systems, we expect enhanced selectivity because of a competitive suppression of nucleation.
+Using an annealing protocol that spends sufficient time at temperatures where A can nucleate and grow significantly, but H cannot nucleate (\figref{fig:nucleation}[f]), we expect a winner-take-all (WTA) effect in which the assembly of A depletes shared tiles S and thus actively suppresses nucleation of H. As shown in \figref{fig:flagscan}[f], we see evidence for such a WTA effect in most experiments.
 Such a winner-take-all effect can enhance the effect of small differences in nucleation kinetics.